 Final Oral Examinations

-The Guidelines for the Doctoral Final Oral Examination (FOE) is a pdf document outlining the responsibilities in the planning and conduct of a Final Oral Examination for:
+The Guidelines for the Doctoral Final Oral Examination (FOE) page outlines the responsibilities in the planning and conduct of a Final Oral Examination for:

 - the Graduate Unit

 - the Examination Committee and the Chair of the Committee

 The Guidelines for the Involvement of Indigenous Knowledge Keepers for Final Oral Exams assists doctoral candidates who wish to have an Indigenous Knowledge Keeper participate in the Final Oral Examination.

 The School of Graduate Studies (SGS) allows for remote participants at Final Oral Examinations.
 The candidate, chair, all examiners, and any qualified observers may teleconference, or video-conference using modalities such as Microsoft Teams or Zoom.

 Additionally, all signatures, files, and post-examination instructions will be administered electronically.
 Please ensure the following guidelines are followed for all Final Oral Examinations.
 The Graduate Department will: